The power amplifier build part 4, power supplies

 Negative screen current explained

 Normally, the screen grid current flows from the supply into the tube.
-But under certain conditions – usually when the plate (anode) voltage falls close to or below the screen voltage – the screen grid can act like a secondary anode.
-Electrons can be collected by the screen instead of the plate, and when the plate swings positive again, charge can be returned.
+But under certain conditions – when the plate (anode) voltage falls close to or below the screen voltage – the screen grid can act like the anode.
+Electrons can be collected by the screen instead of the plate.
 The result is negative screen current: current flowing from the tube into the supply.
+If that happens, the screen voltage can soar if the supply cannot sink the negative flowing current.

 This behavior is especially associated with: